 Understanding Real Estate Appreciation

 Appreciation in real estate builds over time, starting from the time of your purchase.
-For example, if you buy a home in Toronto for up to $500,000 (very unlikely, but this is for simple math purposes) in value all you need for a down payment is 5%.
-So, your down payment amount for your personal property is considered equity because you own that part of the property out and out.
-The average increase in home prices in Toronto rose 12.3% from January 2019 to January 2020.
-So, in a year, if you sold your home, you would have gained $150,000, which includes the $25,000 for your down payment, plus the $125,000 roughly gained in appreciation.
+For example, if you buy a home in Toronto for up to $500,000 (very unlikely, but this is for simple math purposes) in value, all you need for a down payment is five per cent.
+So, your down payment for your personal property is considered equity because you own that part of the property out and out.
+The average increase in home prices in Toronto rose 4.6 per cent from July 2022 to July 2023.
+So, in a year, if you sold your home, you would have gained $50,000, which includes the $25,000 for your down payment plus the $25,000 roughly gained in appreciation.
 Factors such as interest rates determine how quickly equity builds.

 The best way to see gains in real estate is to find a neighbourhood in the “gentrification” stage where homes are still selling at lower prices in a less trendy or developed area.
-As people catch on the neighbourhood has potential, they begin to buy homes in the area that attracts trendier cafés, restaurants, shops and services.
+As people see that the neighbourhood has potential, they begin to buy homes in the area that attracts trendier cafés, restaurants, shops, and services.
 This increases the value of your property.

-For commercial properties such as vacant land, prices can skyrocket if a natural resource is discovered such as oil.
-Office space can rise in price as a city begins to attract a certain industry such as tech companies that increases the demand for office space.
+For commercial properties like vacant land, prices can skyrocket if a natural resource like oil is discovered.
+Office space can rise in price as a city begins to attract a particular industry, such as tech companies, that increases the demand for office space.

 Regardless of the type of real estate, appreciation also rises based on basic rules of supply and demand, so the lower the inventory available in the real estate market, the higher the prices.